abuiles/ember-101/testing.md

   create tests/acceptance/friends/new-test.js
 ~~~~~~~~

-If we visit the generated test we'll see the following:
+If we visit the generated test, we'll see the following:

 {title="tests/acceptance/friends/new-test.js", lang="JavaScript"}
 ~~~~~~~~